Skate Shops

 City Ice Pavilion, 47-32 32nd Place, Long Island City, Queens

-Primarily an ice hockey and figure skating shop, but as of early 2019 they also carried Mission rollerhockey skates.
+As of 2025 seems to be an ice skating shop only, and chiefly ice hockey, but as recently as 2021 they apparently carried Marsblade rollerhockey frames.
 Westside originally opened in 2004 selling ice gear and services.
 In 2006, they expanded into inline and opened a shop across from the Flatiron Building in Manhattan, but in March 2019 they moved to the City Ice Pavilion in Long Island City.

 Westchester County